jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 # Replacing numeric IDs in URLs with slugs [friendly_id]

 Revealing our surrogate primary keys in user visible URLs is not overly pretty.
 Usually there is a name field or other suitable text identifier which we could use.
-Such fields are rarely suitable for use directly in a URL and are often not unique nor immutable.
+Name fields are rarely suitable for use directly in a URL as they typically contain unsafe characters and are often not unique nor immutable.
 Luckily for us, there's [FriendlyId](https://github.com/norman/friendly_id) which normalises our name fields and ensures they are unique by adding a sequence number if required.
 With FriendlyId, we can easily turn URLs from `https://example.com/accounts/3141/projects/59265` into `https://example.com/accounts/foocorp/projects/widgets`.

 Add `friendly_id` to the `Gemfile` and run `bundle`: